Sunghoon-cloud/Topic-based-Clustering/README.md

   (file) <i> Package_Topic-based_Segmentation.R</i>

-: This is a function package for topic-based segmentation (i.e., latent class regression with group variable selection). [see Table 5, Table 6, Table 7, and Table 10 in main text]
+: This is a function package for topic-based segmentation (i.e., latent class regression with group variable selection). [see Tables 5, 6, 7, and 10 in main text; Tables E-4, E-5, F-1, F-2, F-3, G-1, G-2, G-4 and G-5 in Web Appendices]

  (file)  <i> Package_Dendrogram_Dimensions.R</i>

-: This is a package for generating dendrogram for identifying topics.[see Figure 3 in main text; Figures F-1 and G-1 in Web Appendix]
+: This is a package for generating dendrogram for identifying topics.[see Figure 3 in main text; Figures F-1 and G-1 in Web Appendices]

   (file) <i> sample_data.csv</i>